China Says U.S. Has Begun 'Largest Trade War' In History, Retaliates With Tariffs

 But China is not the only country to find itself in Washington's crosshairs lately when it comes to trade.

-The Trump administration engaged in a similar tit-for-tat last month with the European Union, Mexico and Canada.
+The Trump administration engaged in a similar tit for tat last month with the European Union, Mexico and Canada.

 Business